ids/cluster-builder/node-packer/README.md

 # Cluster Builder Node Packer

+> Proxmox doesn't use packer at all, so this section is only useful for VMware desktop builds.
+For Proxmox there are ansible scripts that will build the node template on the Proxmox host(s) directly using `cloud-init`, very much in the style of a cloud provider.
+A lot cleaner then the `ova` template model.

 Packer builds VMware cluster nodes for use by `cluster-builder`.

 > Note: To save time you may want to seed the __iso__ folder with `Rocky-94-x86_64-minimal.iso`.